Swiss safe harbor interest rates

 Conclusions

-Transfer pricing risks
+Transfer pricing key takeaway

 Transfer pricing opportunities